 Miss Heller is a sophomore in Davenport College majoring in History.
 When she’s not asking questions on the Tory floor, you could most likely find Miss Heller editing for The Yale Politic at Koffee?, her favorite New Haven coffee shop, taking her dog, Bucky, for long walks along the Potomac River, or debating her classmates and friends on such topics as climate action, the legitimacy of puns as an art form, and at what point her love of coffee edges on an addiction.

 Mr. Badiey is a sophomore in Davenport College majoring in Biomedical Engineering.
-From Delaware, he enjoys building computers and other gadgets at the CEID, doing math recreationally, hosting poker nights, playing the Darbuka drum rather poorly, and generally annoying people with how interesting he finds STEM.
+From Delaware, he enjoys building computers and other gadgets at the CEID, doing math recreationally, hosting poker nights, playing the Darbuka drum rather, and generally annoying people with how interesting he finds STEM.

 Mr. Vidal is a senior Economics major in Branford College, and is thrilled to serve as Provost of the Tory Party.
 A native Floridian and Cuban-American, Mr. Vidal co-founded the Yale Undergraduate Journal of Economics and Politics and can be found on campus as a Student Organizations Consultant.